THE-DEEPDAS/Code-Crafters/README.md

 - **Frontend Deployment:** Utilizing **Vite** for optimized and rapid frontend builds, deployed seamlessly on platforms like **Vercel** or **Netlify** to ensure high availability and performance.
 - **Backend Deployment:** Hosting the backend on **Heroku** or **Vercel**, providing a scalable and reliable server environment that can handle increasing user demand.
+- **AI Deployment:** We have used streamlit to deploy the AI feature.
 - **Continuous Integration/Continuous Deployment (CI/CD):** Establishing robust CI/CD pipelines automates testing, building, and deployment processes, facilitating rapid and error-free updates.
 - **Environment Management:** Securely managing environment variables to protect sensitive information, such as API keys and database credentials, through best practices and reliable environment management tools.